 If you have time, you can also visit Savannah, GA for more southern plantations and experiences.

-To help you plan the perfect vacation, get this Family Vacation Planner.
+I know you’ll love this Family Vacation Planner to plan your amazing family vacation or road trip.
 This planner has everything you need to plan your perfect vacation.

-Here are just a few pages included in this Vacation planner:
+Here are just a few pages included in this Vacation Planner and Travel Organizer:

 - A bucket list of places you would like to visit